SThieshen/PyBer_Analysis/README.md

-By reviewing the summary, we can see that there are several key findings which include:
+By reviewing the summary, we can see that findings there indicate the following:

 - Urban cities have the highest ridership demand while rural cities have the least.
 - Urban cities have 4x+ more drivers than suburban cities.
 - Suburban cities have over six times the drivers than rural areas with almost 4.5x the revenue.